EvgeshkO35/Africa/README.md

 8) How to optimize the app's layout for iPad screens
 9) How to transfer an iPad app to a desktop app with MAC CATALYST
 10) How to create a motion animation programmatically

+Bonus: How create a new iMessage Extension (iOS 14 Sticker Pack) without coding